Skip to main content

 Session Tracking

-Every API call includes an X-Session-ID header that enables analytics and personalization tracking.
-Sessions bind important context like restaurant location, chain, platform, and guest identity to every request.
+Every API call can include an X-Session-ID header that enables analytics and personalization tracking.
+Sessions bind guest identity and behavioral context to every request; chain context comes from your API key, and restaurant context is provided via query arguments like restaurantId.
 See Sessions for details.
 How session data is used depends on whether the user is anonymous or authenticated:

 Sessions are directly tied to the known guest via authentication token.
 Complete history preserved.